ansible-community/project-template/README.md

 > If the project doesn't have the guide, please add it to mitigate the entry threshold for new contributors.
 If it's not applicable, remove  the section.

 Do you have a fix and want to submit a ready-for-merge pull request?
 See the [Getting started development guide](https://link-to-the-quide).

-## Communication

-> Fill up the following sub-sections with async and real-time channels relevant to your project.
-Please leave all non-project-specific links untouched.

-> If your project has a docsite, this section should refer to a corresponding docsite section that contains the following information as on the [docsite index template page](https://github.com/ansible-community/project-template/blob/main/docs/index.md).

-### Asynchronous channels

-> If your project is not present on the Ansible forum yet, please [request](https://forum.ansible.com/t/requesting-a-forum-group/503/17) a forum group and a tag.

-* Join the Ansible forum:
-    * [Refer to your forum group here](https://forum.ansible.com/g/): by joining the team you will automatically get subscribed to the posts tagged with [your group forum tag here](https://forum.ansible.com/tags).
-    * [Get Help](https://forum.ansible.com/c/help/6/none): get help or help others.
-    * [Posts tagged with 'your tag'](https://forum.ansible.com/tags): leverage tags to narrow the scope.
-    * [Social Spaces](https://forum.ansible.com/c/chat/4): gather and interact with fellow enthusiasts.
-    * [News & Announcements](https://forum.ansible.com/c/news/5/none): track project-wide announcements including social events.

-* The Ansible [Bullhorn newsletter](https://forum.ansible.com/t/about-the-newsletter-category/166): used to announce releases and important changes.

-### Real-time channels

-> If you need a dedicated Matrix channel for your project, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html#ansible-community-on-matrix) to learn how to request it.

-* Matrix rooms:
-    * [#your-matrix-channel](https://matrix.to/#/): questions on how to contribute and use this project.
-    * [#users:ansible.com](https://matrix.to/#/#users:ansible.com): general use questions and support.
-    * [#social:ansible.com](https://matrix.to/#/#social:ansible.com): say hello or share a funny joke and let's laugh together;)
-    * [#ansible-community:ansible.com](https://matrix.to/#/#community:ansible.com): community and collection development questions.

-For more information about communication, including how to join these channels, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ## Releasing